These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 However if you like Von Miller, then you'll like Jarvis Jones.
 They have similar styles of play as elite edge-rushers who also are strong pursuit run-defense linebackers.
 Jones had 85 tackles, 14.5 sacks, 24.5 tackles for a loss, seven forced fumbles, three passes broken up and one interception in 2012.
-He finished the year strong with two sacks against Nebraska and announced he would skip his final collegiate season to enter the 2013 NFL Draft.
+He finished the year strong with two sacks against Nebraska and announced he will skip his final collegiate season to enter the 2013 NFL Draft.
 Jones led the nation in sacks, tackles for a loss and forced fumbles.

 Jones notched two sacks and a forced fumble against Alabama.
 His sack-fumble was a phenomenal play on which he beat blocks from right tackle D.J.
 Fluker and running back Eddie Lacy to take down A.J.
 McCarron.
 Jones picked up another coverage sack later, but the Crimson Tide had a lot of success running straight at him.
 It was an ugly game for Jones as a run-defender.